 Wesley McDade, a spokesman for Morgan Stanley, declined to comment, as did Shannon Bell, a spokeswoman for Citigroup.

 Morgan Stanley’s valuation indicates that New York-based Citigroup got a good deal in 2009, when it sold a majority stake in the new joint venture, Charles Peabody, an analyst at Portales Partners LLC in New York, wrote in a note last month.
 Morgan Stanley contributed its wealth-management business to the venture and paid $2.75 billion to Citigroup.
 The total value of the majority stake was about $10 billion, Peabody said.

 A low valuation also threatens Citigroup, which risks a writedown that could wipe out all its profit for the third quarter and serve as another embarrassment for CEO Vikram Pandit, 55, after his firm failed part of the Federal Reserve’s stress test this year.
 The writedown could top $6 billion if Morgan Stanley’s valuation is accepted.
-That’s twice Citigroup’s $2.9 billion estimated third-quarter net income (C), according to the average of 13 analysts surveyed by Bloomberg.
+That’s twice Citigroup’s $2.9 billion estimated third-quarter net income (C:US), according to the average of 13 analysts surveyed by Bloomberg.